 I don’t know about you, but I’m confused how Montenegro could show it’s working on these things if it’s using the Euro – which it has no monetary or fiscal control.

-Just walk through the Stari Grad (old town) of Kotor and you’ll see influence from Venice, Turkey, Catholics, Orthodox, Balkan culture and more.
+But just walk through the Stari Grad (old town) of Kotor and you’ll see influence from Venice, Turkey, Catholics, Orthodox, Russian, Balkan culture and more.

 Influences here include: Roman, Byzantine, Venetian, Austro-Hungarian and and Ottoman.
 Even Napoleon staked a claim at one point.